jupita-io/ios/README.md

 ### Libraries

-Use Step 1 and 2 so that the Jupita Callisto iOS SDK is available within the scope of the project.
-Currently the Jupita Callisto iOS SDK is dependent on `URLSession`.
+Use Step 1 and 2 so that the Jupita iOS SDK is available within the scope of the project.
+Currently the Jupita iOS SDK is dependent on `URLSession`.

 ### Classes

-The available product under the iOS SDK is Jupita Callisto.
-Jupita Callisto can be constructed directly using the public constructor however it is highly recommended to use the `Touchpoint` class to build the product.
-This will ensure that mistakes are not made while building the iOS Jupita Callisto SDK.
+The available product under the iOS SDK is Jupita.
+Jupita can be constructed directly using the public constructor however it is highly recommended to use the `Touchpoint` class to build the product.
+This will ensure that mistakes are not made while building the iOS Jupita SDK.

 ```
 let token:String = “your-token”;